chrisdoofer/App-Mod-Booster0.71/README.md

 2. In new repo replace the screenshots and sql schema (or keep the samples)
 3. Open the coding agent and use app-mod-booster agent telling it "modernise my app"
 4. When the app code is generated (can take up to 30 minutes) there will be a pull request to approve.
-5. Now you can open VS Code and clone the repo
+5. Now you can use codespaces to deploy the app to azure (or open VS Code and clone the repo locally - you will need to install some tools locally or use the devcontainer)
-6. Open terminal in VS Code and using the Azure CLI run "az login" to set subscription/context
+6. Open terminal and type "az login" to set subscription/context
-7. Run the deploy.sh file (ensuring the settings in the bicep files are what you want - it will have resource group, names, SKUs set)

-Note the deployment script current requires python to be installed.
+7. Then type "bash deploy.sh" to deploy the app and db or "bash deploy-with-chat.sh" to deploy the app, db and chat UI.

 Supporting slides for Microsoft Employees:
 [Here](<https://microsofteur-my.sharepoint.com/:p:/g/personal/dchisholm_microsoft_com/IQAY41LQ12fjSIfFz3ha4hfFAZc7JQQuWaOrF7ObgxRK6f4?e=p6arJs>)